 INSTRUCTION TO STUDENTS

 For comprehensive information to guide you through the Course of Study, please refer to the Guide for Ministerial Preparation & Ordination.
+(SPANISH)

 The Board of Ministry (Studies) serves only the persons who are properly enrolled.
 Consult Manual Paragraphs 529-529.2 – “General Guidelines for Preparation for Christian Ministry.”